telerik/blazor-docs/common-features/icons.md

 | `Content` | `string` | All `<path>` tags inside the `<svg>` tag. |
 | `ViewBox` | `string` | The [`viewBox` attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox) value of the `<svg>` tag. |

+>tip You can use a custom SVG icon collection together with the built-in icon rendering feature of all components that have an `Icon` or `IconField` parameter, such as the Button, ContextMenu, Drawer, Menu, PanelBar, TreeView, etc.

 >caption Define custom SVG icon collection

 ````CSHTML